 An 11-gauge, 20-foot pole weighs 146 pounds and measures 4 inches in diameter (round poles) or 4” x 4” (square poles), while the 7-gauge, 25-foot pole weighs 256 pounds and is available in both 4” and 5” diameters.
-11-gauge, 20-foot poles are the most popular poles sold at Access Fixtures and in most locations are an excellent way to mount your LED or PSMH fixtures.
+11-gauge, 20-foot poles are the most popular poles sold at Access Fixtures and in most locations are an excellent way to mount your LED fixtures.

 All poles are pre-drilled for side mounting and come standard with an easily secured base cover with a single vertical tenon included.
 Each pole is finished with a bronze polyester powder coat to ensure maximum paint adhesion.
 All poles ship with mounting hardware and a set of four anchor bolts.
 If you are mounting multiple fixtures in a single pole, or if your rodeo arena is in a high-wind zone with strict EPA requirements, our lighting specialists will do an EPA analysis and may suggest using stronger poles.